vikingeducation/prep_basics/test-yourself-answers.md

 #### Why are file permissions important?

-prevent unwanted access and/or modification of files.
+Prevent unwanted access and/or modification of files.
 Permissions often are for read, write, execute?

+*Contributed by [Unknown]*

+File permissions allow the system to control which users or groups are allowed to read, write or execute a file.
+The permissions for each file can be viewed by typing `ls -l` in the command line.

+*Contributed by [John Valera][https://github.com/jdvalera]*

 #### How do you view hidden files in a directory?